labcodes/django-react-boilerplate/README.EN.md

 ]
 ```

-A view would normally be placed inside the `views.py` of an app, but since this one has no logic and no context object to process, adding it directly to the rout makes it more explicit that there's no Django app associated with it.
+A view would normally be placed inside the `views.py` of an app, but since this one has no logic and no context object to process, adding it directly to the route makes it more explicit that there's no Django app associated with it.

 At the moment, if we tried to run the server and open the page in a browser we would see an error message informing that the `webpack-stats.json` file was not found.
-For that, we need the front-end to beconfigured.
+For that, we need the front-end to be configured.

 ## Initializing the front-end project